ListenFirstMedia/lf-cli/README.md

-  -p, --profile=profile   the name of the configuration profile --columns=columns       only show provided columns (comma-separated) --csv                   output is csv format [alias: --output=csv] --filter=filter         filter property by partial string matching, ex: name=foo --format=raw|table|doc  [default: raw] output format of the results --no-header             hide table header from output --no-truncate           do not truncate output to fit screen --pretty                pretty print json responses (applies to raw or doc formats) --sort=sort             property to sort by (prepend '-' for descending)
+  -p, --profile=profile   the name of the configuration profile --columns=columns       only show provided columns (comma-separated) --csv                   output is csv format [alias: --output=csv] --format=raw|table|doc  [default: raw] output format of the results --no-header             hide table header from output --no-truncate           do not truncate output to fit screen --pretty                pretty print json responses (applies to raw or doc formats)

 DESCRIPTION
   Retrieve metadata for the currently authenticated ListenFirst